MicrosoftEdge/WebView2Feedback/FindOnPage.md

     interface ICoreWebView2Find
     {
         [completed_handler("")]
-        /// Initiates a Find using the specified options asynchronously.
+        /// Initiates a Find session using the specified options asynchronously.
         /// Displays the Find bar and starts the Find operation.
 If a Find session was already ongoing, it will be stopped and replaced with this new instance.
         /// If called with an empty string, the Find bar is displayed but no finding occurs.
 Changing the Find options object after initiation won't affect the ongoing Find session.
-        /// To change the ongoing Find session, StartFindAsync must be called again with a new or modified Find options object.
+        /// To change the ongoing Find session, StartAsync must be called again with a new or modified Find options object.
-        /// StartFind supports, HTML, PDF, and TXT document queries.
+        /// StartAsync supports, HTML, PDF, and TXT document queries.
 In general this api is designed for text based Find sessions.
-        //// If you start a Find session programmatically on another file format that doesnt have text fields, the Find session will try to execute but will fail to Find any matches.
-Specifically, it will show the find UI but not find any matches.
+        //// If you start a Find session programmatically on another file format that doesnt have text fields, the Find session will show the find UI but not find any matches.
-        /// Note: The asynchronous action completes when the UI has been displayed with the Find term in the UI bar, and the matches have populated on the counter on the Find bar.
+        /// StartAsync Completion: The asynchronous action completes when the UI has been displayed with the Find term in the UI bar, and the matches have populated on the counter on the Find bar.
         /// There may be a slight latency between the UI display and the matches populating in the counter.
-        /// The MatchCountChanged and ActiveMatchIndexChanged events are only raised after StartFindAsync has completed, otherwise they will have their default values (-1 for both).
+        /// The MatchCountChanged and ActiveMatchIndexChanged events are only raised after StartAsync has completed, otherwise they will have their default values (-1 for ActiveMatchIndex and 0 for TotalMatchCount).
         /// When initiating a Find session while another session is in progress, the behavior of
         /// the active match index depends on the direction set for the Find operation (forward or backward).
         /// However, calling StartFind again during an ongoing Find operation does not resume from the point